Fxr-Whxt/Fxr-Whxt/README.md

 ## About me:

- ### I`m Python / Back-end developer, Now i learning JavaScript and Sql, I speak English, Deutsch, Ukrainian and Russian.
-I want to become a better person than me now.
-Learning every day.
+### I'm a Python / Back-end Developer, currently learning JavaScript and SQL.
+I speak English, Deutsch, Ukrainian, and Russian.
+I strive to become a better person and developer every day by learning something new.

 </b>